cjun01/linkage_map_binning/README.md

 # Marker Binning

-This is a Python script that performs binning on marker data from a CSV file.
+This is a Python script that performs binning on marker data of linkage map from a CSV file.

 ## Requirements